Isaac Humphries: Sydney Kings (2017–2018)

 Opting to turn professional, Humphries worked out with several NBA franchises over the summer, including the Washington Wizards, after going undrafted in the 2017 NBA draft.
 Humphries returned to Australia and signed with his hometown team the Sydney Kings on 27 July 2017 for the 2017–18 NBL season.
 With the Kings, Humphries averaged 6.9 points, 3.6 rebounds and 1.0 blocks while shooting 58 percent in 16 minutes per game, making six starts in 26 appearances.
 He was subsequently named the NBL Rookie of the Year.

-FMP Beograd (2018)
+FMP (2018)

 On 27 February 2018, Humphries agreed to a deal with FMP of the Basketball League of Serbia.

 Erie BayHawks (2018–2019)

 On 8 October 2018, Humphries signed a training camp deal with the Atlanta Hawks, but was waived the next day.
 He subsequently joined the Erie BayHawks for the 2018–19 NBA G League season.